fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/setting_values.rst

 **Example 1**

-:code:`route_A` contains the parameter :code:`range` where a contextual variable name is affected, that will used the default prefix (:code:`data:mission:`) and the customized suffix (:code:`distance`).
+:code:`route_A` contains the parameter :code:`range` where a contextual variable name is affected, that will use the default prefix (:code:`data:mission:`) and the customized suffix (:code:`distance`).

 :code:`route_A` is used as a step by both :code:`mission_1` and :code:`mission_2`.